PipelineAI/pipeline/docs/src/model_monitor/index.md

 PipelineIO provides the usual dashboards for real-time system metrics including memory usage, disk I/O and network throughput, CPU and GPU utilization of your model training and deployment activities.

-In addition, PipelineIO provides dashboards for real-time model server metrics including latency, throughput, and health of your models in production.
+In addition, PipelineIO provides dashboards for real-time prediction metrics including accuracy, latency, and throughput of your models in production.

 ## Example Dashboards